DO NOT modify any of these parameters unless you have read this property description.

 Incorrect settings can cause the Wrapper to fail to operate as expected.

-Number of seconds to allow between the Wrapper pinging the JVM and the response from the JVM.
+Number of seconds to allow between two ping responses coming from the JVM.

 The default value is "30 seconds".

 Setting this property value to "0" (zero) means never time out.

 The ping timeout must be at least 5 seconds longer than the value of

 The Wrapper will modify the value at run time if necessary to avoid problems.

 In normal operation, the Wrapper pings the JVM once every 5 seconds to make sure that its process has not frozen up.

 The ping timeout is the amount of time to allow for 2 responses from the JVM before the Wrapper assumes that it is hung and restarts it.